LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

 .. note::

-   CCTools only works with glibc version 2.14 or newer, confirm that your HPC has glibc version 2.14 or newer is installed or avaialbe to load (check module load or avaialable documentation).
-In the following examples, we assume that both glibc and BLAST+ are avaiable to be loaded through `module load`.
+   CCTools only works if your HPC has glibc version 2.14 or newer.
+In the following examples, glibc and BLAST+ are loaded through `module load`.

 **3.** BLAST databases need to be downloaded in a <DATABASE> directory in the home folder.